 The Developmental Core also sponsors opportunities for junior investigators and awardees.
 These Pilot Feedback Talks provide a venue for junior investigators to prepare, rehearse, and present their scientific work for open feedback from their peers and other members of the CFAR community.

 - "Writing a first grant proposal" - A workshop organized by the Society for Leukocyte Biology offered advice to young scientists on how to decipher the grant-submission process of the US National Institutes of Health and compose a clear, compelling, and fundable grant.
 (Link may require a subscription to access)

 CFAR Faculty Mentoring Program

 The Penn CFAR Developmental Core Faculty Mentoring Program is dedicated to providing short-term faculty mentorships (partnerships for more senior investigators) for applicants of the Pilot Award Program whether or not they receive a Pilot award.
 Faculty Partnerships are encouraged for previously (and/or currently) NIH-funded investigators who are new to HIV research.
 More traditional mentorship relationships will be established for junior faculty or non-faculty young investigators who do not have prior R01 NIH funding at the time of application.
 As stated in the Pilot Award Program description, a defined mentorship plan is required for non-faculty young investigators and strongly encouraged for junior faculty.
-Ideally, applicants will initiate communications with a CFAR faculty member well in advance of the Pilot program deadline.
-Interested applicants are encouraged to contact the program office or one of the Developmental Core Program Directors for guidance and advance.
+Ideally, applicants will initiate communications with a CFAR faculty member well in advance of the pilot program deadline.
+Interested applicants are encouraged to contact one of the Developmental Core Directors for guidance and advice.
 For more information about the Pilot Award Program, please see the full program description.